 It is also critical to keep these accounts separate due to accounting purposes with the IRS.
 If they are not kept in individual accounts, the IRS can deem the money intended in the reserve fund as taxable income.
 Therefore, your HOA needs to make sure they are following all the proper guidelines and protocols in setting aside these financial resources for their reserve account; this establishment of an HOA’s fund balance account assists in accounting for every dollar spent and maintaining a clear record of expenditures and deposits in case they are audited.

 A reserve study can be conducted by someone within your HOA Management or a third-party company who thoroughly surveys your community’s properties for any wear and tear on interior and exterior repairs and makes observations of potential structural issues that could potentially cause any kind of dangers to the residents of your community.

-Atlantic & Pacific Management, who will effectively work and be advocates for their residents, ensuring these reserve studies are done in a timely fashion is critical.
-Once these reserve studies have been completed, the HOA can take these findings based on their research to formulate a financial plan on how much should be set aside, invested, or charged to residents to create budgets that will adequately fund their HOA reserves account and ensure their residents are always safe and protected!
-For a Reserve Fund evaluation contact our Director of Community Associations at Atlantic & Pacific Management, Dominic, at firstname.lastname@example.org or (858) 672-3100.
+Atlantic & Pacific Management will ensure these reserve studies are done in a timely fashion.
+Once these reserve studies have been completed, the HOA can take these findings based on their research to formulate a financial plan on how much should be set aside, invested, or charged to residents to create budgets that will adequately fund their HOA reserve account and ensure their residents are always safe and protected!
+For a Reserve Fund evaluation, contact our Director of Community Associations at Atlantic & Pacific Management, Dominic, at firstname.lastname@example.org or (858) 672-3100.